polish-penguin-dev/Shrimpo/README.md

 {
   "Greetings": {
     "trainingPhrases": ["hi", "hello", "hey"],
     "trainingResponses": ["Hey!
-How are you?", "How"s it going?"], "minimumMatchValue": 0.5
+How are you?", "How's it going?"], "minimumMatchValue": 0.5
   },
   "Insults": {
     "trainingPhrases": ["you suck", "you smell"],
-    "trainingResponses": ["No you", "I don"t care"],
+    "trainingResponses": ["No you", "I don't care"],
     "minimumMatchValue": 0.3
   },
   "Farewell": {